Guides

 • State income tax (0-13% depending on your state)

 For someone in the 22% federal bracket paying 5% state tax, the combined savings rate is about 34.65%.
 That means a $3,400 FSA contribution saves you roughly $1,178 in taxes.
-That's real money.
+That's real money returned to you simply by routing eligible expenses through your FSA.

 ConservativeHealthy individual, minimal medical needs$500-1,000